zheng0xd/JATIC-internal-docs/docs/process/dev/program-events.md

 Within a program increment, the program holds the following events for short-term inter-team planning and coordination.

 - Scrum of scrums - A weekly event to help coordinate dependencies within the program and provide visibility into progress and impediments.
-This event is generally attended by scrum masters from each team.
+This event is attended by scrum masters from each team.
 SAFe calls this event the Coach Sync.
 - Product owner (PO) sync - A weekly event to provide visibility into progression towards increment objectives, to discuss any scope adjustments, or to discuss problems / opportunities within development.
-This event is generally attended by product owners from each team.
+This event is attended by product owners from each team.

 For more details on the scrum of scrums meeting or PO sync, see [Planning Interval](https://scaledagileframework.com/planning-interval/) from SAFe.